-Watch the cows getting milked at our viewing gallery and learn how it was done back in the day.
-Herewith some fun cow facts to guide you.
+Watch the cows being milked daily from our viewing gallery and learn more about how this process was done back in the day.
+Herewith some fun cow facts to guide you:

 Baby calf pens

-- 4 Days after birth, around the time that the cow stops producing colostrum, the calves are put into pens.
+- 4 Days after birth, around the time that the cow stops producing colostrum, the calves are put into the baby calf designated pens.

 - This is the safest place for them to be as they are well looked after and separated so they don’t get ill.

-- They receive 5l of milk per day – 2.5l in the morning and 2.5l in the afternoon – which is all they need until their stomachs have matured which is when they reach around 100kgs in weight.
+- They receive 5l of milk per day – 2.5l in the morning and 2.5l in the afternoon – which is all they need until their stomachs have matured at around 100kgs in weight.

 - Once they reach 100kgs they are then moved to the fields behind the pens with their group (calves born around the same time) until they are 2 years old.

-- Twice a day the cows are herded to this building where they are fed before going off to be milked.
+- The cows are herded into the building next to the viewing gallery twice a day where they are fed before heading off to be milked.

-- Here they are also checked for illness and inseminated.
+- Here they are checked for illness and inseminated.

 - They are also washed before going in to the milking process.